Hana Sofia Lopes

-Hana Sofia Lopes (born 5 March 1990) is a Luxembourgian-Portuguese actress born in the Grand Duchy of Luxembourg.
+Hana Sofia Lopes (born 5 March 1990) is a Portuguese-Luxembourgish actress born in Luxembourg.

-Since completing her training at the Conservatoire National Supérieur d’Art Dramatique in Paris, she has appeared in over 60 productions in theater, film, and television across Europe and North America.
+Trained at the prestigious Conservatoire national supérieur d'art dramatique in Paris, she has appeared in over 60 productions across theatre, film, and television in Europe and North America, demonstrating versatility through languages, genres and cultures.

-In 2025 she played the leading role of Sofia Moreno in the ZDF Thriller Escape from Lisbon.
-Broadcast in Germany to over six million viewers, the film was a major success and significantly increased her visibility among German-speaking audiences.
-She appeared in the feature film, Kanaval, which was selected at the Toronto International Film Festival, in the prestigious Centerpiece program, where it won two awards, including Amplified Voices Award.
-She plays Maria in the second season of Capitani, available globally on Netflix.
-In Portugal, she is known for her leading roles in successful prime-time TV series such as Coração D’Ouro and Mar Salgado watched daily by 2 million people.
+Her international work includes films such as Kanaval, selected for the Toronto International Film Festival, her leading role in the ZDF thriller Escape from Lisbon, as well as the globally streamed Netflix series Capitani.

-She made her film debut opposite fellow Luxembourgish actress Vicky Krieps in Sexual Healing, a biopic about Marvin Gaye directed by Julian Temple, which marked the beginning of her film career.
+She made her film debut opposite fellow Luxembourgish actress Vicky Krieps in Sexual Healing, a biopic about Marvin Gaye directed by Julien Temple.

+In 2025, Forbes Portugal published an in-depth profile on Hana Sofia Lopes, highlighting her as an actress emblematic of Europe's cultural soft power.
+The article, titled "Hana Sofía Lopes Is Proof That European Talent Knows No Borders", emphasizes her cross-cultural work, her multilingual career, and her focus on strong, autonomous female protagonists.

 She is fluent in French, German, Luxembourgish, Portuguese, Spanish, English, and Italian.

-Hana Sofia has dual citizenship in Portugal and Luxembourg.
+Lopes holds dual citizenship in Portugal and Luxembourg.